Message Tracking In Exchange 2003 & 2007

 - Message Tracking Log Subject Logging Enabled

-We talked of first and second last in EMC, previously.
-Let’s go through each.
+Previously, we have talked about the first and second last in EMC.
+Let’s go through each of them.

 Message Tracking Log Enabled tells if message tracking is enabled or not.
 It is enabled, by default, in exchange server 2007 under Mailbox, Hub and Edge Transport Server roles.
 We can disable in EMC by un-checking ‘Enable tracking log file logging’ under Log settings tab of the properties of either server role.
 Using EMS, we can achieve this: